rxjans/gamersbuy/README.md

-# Account Marketplace
+# Gamersbuy: Account Marketplace

-Welcome to the **Account Marketplace** project!
+Welcome to the **Gamersbuy**!
 This is a WordPress-based site designed for buying and selling various types of accounts.
 Whether you're looking to purchase an account or list your own for sale, this platform aims to provide a seamless experience for both buyers and sellers.

 ## Live Site